trilinos/Trilinos/cmake/tribits/doc/developers_guide/TribitsMacroFunctionDoc.rst

 Every argument in this macro is optional.
 The arguments that apply a package itself are:

+  ``LIB_REQUIRED_PACKAGES``

-* **LIB_REQUIRED_PACKAGES:** List of upstream packages that must be enabled in order to build and use the libraries (or capabilities) in this package.
+    List of upstream packages that must be enabled in order to build and use the libraries (or capabilities) in this package.

+  ``LIB_OPTIONAL_PACKAGES``

-* **LIB_OPTIONAL_PACKAGES:** List of additional optional upstream packages that can be used in this package if enabled.
+    List of additional optional upstream packages that can be used in this package if enabled.
 These upstream packages need not be enabled in order to use this package but not enabling one or more of these optional upstream packages will result in diminished capabilities of this package.

+  ``TEST_REQUIRED_PACKAGES``

-* **TEST_REQUIRED_PACKAGES:** List of additional upstream packages that must be enabled in order to build and/or run the tests and/or examples in this packages.
+    List of additional upstream packages that must be enabled in order to build and/or run the tests and/or examples in this packages.
 If any of these upstream packages is not enabled, then there will be no tests or examples defined or run for this package.

+  ``TEST_OPTIONAL_PACKAGES``

-* **TEST_OPTIONAL_PACKAGES:** List of additional optional upstream packages that can be used by the tests in this package.
+    List of additional optional upstream packages that can be used by the tests in this package.
 These upstream packages need not be enabled in order to run basic tests for this package.
 Typically, extra tests that depend on optional test packages involve integration testing of some type.

+  `LIB_REQUIRED_TPLS``

-* **LIB_REQUIRED_TPLS:** List of upstream TPLs that must be enabled in order to build and use the libraries (or capabilities) in this package.
+    List of upstream TPLs that must be enabled in order to build and use the libraries (or capabilities) in this package.

+  ``LIB_OPTIONAL_TPLS``

-* **LIB_OPTIONAL_TPLS:** List of additional optional upstream TPLs that can be used in this package if enabled.
+    List of additional optional upstream TPLs that can be used in this package if enabled.
 These upstream TPLs need not be enabled in order to use this package but not enabling one or more of these optional upstream TPLs will result in diminished capabilities of this package.

+  ``TEST_REQUIRED_TPLS``

-* **TEST_REQUIRED_TPLS:** List of additional upstream TPLs that must be enabled in order to build and/or run the tests and/or examples in this packages.
+    List of additional upstream TPLs that must be enabled in order to build and/or run the tests and/or examples in this packages.
 If any of these upstream TPLs is not enabled, then there will be no tests or examples defined or run for this package.

+  ``TEST_OPTIONAL_TPLS``

-* **TEST_OPTIONAL_TPLS:** List of additional optional upstream TPLs that can be used by the tests in this package.
+    List of additional optional upstream TPLs
+    that can be used by the tests in this package.
 These upstream TPLs need not be enabled in order to run basic tests for this package.
     Typically, extra tests that depend on optional test TPLs involve integration testing of some type.

 Only upstream SE packages can be listed (as defined by the order the packages are listed in `TRIBITS_REPOSITORY_DEFINE_PACKAGES()`_ in the